YCAMInterlab/RAMDanceToolkit/apps/CameraUnit/readme.md

 #CameraUnit
-CameraUnit is an application for analyzing hakoniwa images.
+CameraUnit is an application for analyzing Hakoniwa images.

-##outline
+##Outline
 This application gets images from video and/or a web camera, applies fx for analysis and send analyzed data via OSC messages.

 ##CvEffect